-- (a) bidder to pay the required Bid fee, for a new set of original documents. - (b) bidder to note on the cover page and each page of the bid document that this is a "Substitute Bid" that replaces one that has already been submitted for the same bid.
+(a) bidder to pay the required Bid fee, for a new set of original documents.

-- (c) "substitute bid", will only be considered, if documentation is completed and signed by the original parties that signed the initial (first Bid), that was submitted. - (d) "substitute bid" will be subject to the same terms and conditions as per the initial bid submitted, and does not qualify for any preferential treatment. - (e) all documentation as prescribed/required in the bid document to be submitted with the "substitute bid", under no circumstance will it be allowed that documents from one bid document be used for another and failure to attach such documents will invalidate the bid. - (f) once a 'substitute bid" that complies to all the requirements above, has been submitted, the original bid is automatically regarded as cancelled, and will only be opened at the bid opening, for reference purposes, such as comparison of Signatories - (g) at no stage may a bid be removed from the bid box, except on the official date and time of the bid opening by the delegated officials. - (h) Council reserves the right not to accept any "Substitute Bid" - (i) the period for which bids are to remain valid and binding must be indicated in the bid documents. - (j) the validity period is calculated from the bid closure date and bids shall remain in force and binding until the end of the final day of that period.
+- (b) bidder to note on the cover page and each page of the bid document that this is a "Substitute Bid" that replaces one that has already been submitted for the same bid. - (c) "substitute bid", will only be considered, if documentation is completed and signed by the original parties that signed the initial (first Bid), that was submitted. - (d) "substitute bid" will be subject to the same terms and conditions as per the initial bid submitted, and does not qualify for any preferential treatment. - (e) all documentation as prescribed/required in the bid document to be submitted with the "substitute bid", under no circumstance will it be allowed that documents from one bid document be used for another and failure to attach such documents will invalidate the bid. - (f) once a 'substitute bid" that complies to all the requirements above, has been submitted, the original bid is automatically regarded as cancelled, and will only be opened at the bid opening, for reference purposes, such as comparison of Signatories - (g) at no stage may a bid be removed from the bid box, except on the official date and time of the bid opening by the delegated officials. - (h) Council reserves the right not to accept any "Substitute Bid" - (i) the period for which bids are to remain valid and binding must be indicated in the bid documents. - (j) the validity period of 120 days is calculated from the bid closure date and bids shall remain in force and binding until the end of the final day of that period. - (k) the validity period will be extended as when required by way of sending request for extension to all bidders who responded to that particular bid.